davidhay25/actnow/input/pagecontent/architecture.md

     * The system values in the resources match that assigned to the data source
     * All updates are conditional updates

 If the bundle fails validation, then it will be rejected and will need to be correct and re-submitted by the sender.
-This is primarily to ensure that the analytics is being performed against valid data - it i such harder to correct once it has been imported into the FHIR server.
+This is primarily to ensure that the analytics is being performed against valid data - it is such harder to correct once it has been imported into the FHIR server.

 This requirement does bring support requirements that are being developed.
 Specifically, the order that bundles are submitted is important, as some resources (particularly the Care Plans) are updated as part of the data acquisition.